younesaitmha/younesaitmha/README.md

 - I'm aspiring 🔭️ Front-End Web Developer currently learning 🌱 **ReactJs**.
 - I always like working in 🐧️**Linux** Environment.
 - I'm a knowledge seeker & I love to learn new 💻 **Technologies**.
+- 🔭 I’m currently working on ...
+- 🌱 I’m currently learning ...
+- 👯 I’m looking to collaborate on ...
+- 🤔 I’m looking for help with ...
+- 💬 Ask me about ...
+- 📫 How to reach me: ...
+- 😄 Pronouns: ...
+- ⚡ Fun fact: ...

 </br>
 </br>